Elvirarp92/django-note-app-api/README.md

 # Django Note App API

 A RESTful API for CRUD operations on a DB for a note-making app.
+(WIP)

 ## Getting started